 - Monitor competitor pricing daily using price-tracking tools.

-- Use Walmart’s automated Repricer to stay competitive without sacrificing margins.
+- Use a price automation tool like Repricer to stay competitive without sacrificing margins.

 - Bundle products strategically to avoid direct price wars.